protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ![image](images/400-NewInterfacePort.png)

+Now we need a state machine which is able to handle the defined messages and to perform the required actions.
 Create the state machine of the *AHWAbstraction* actor:
 Inside the structure editor, right click on the actor.
 Select *Open Class Behavior*